EranBoudjnah/CleanArchitectureGenerator/README.md

 ## Clean Architecture Generator

-A CLI and Android Studio plugin for generating Clean Architecture boilerplate including features, data sources, use cases, ViewModels, and architecture packages.
+A CLI and Android Studio plugin for generating Clean Architecture boilerplate including whole projects, features, data sources, use cases, ViewModels, and architecture packages.

 ### Android Studio plugin

 Adds multiple time-saving code generation shortcuts to Android Studio.

+For a working project example, visit [Clean Architecture For Android](https://github.com/EranBoudjnah/CleanArchitectureForAndroid).

 Key features:

+- **Android Studio Plugin**
+    - Available on the IDE Plugins Marketplace
     - New Clean Architecture project template
     - New menu items:
+        - New architecture package
+        - New feature
+        - New use case in domain modules
+        - New ViewModel in presentation modules
+        - New data source

+- **Terminal command**
+  - Available via Homebrew
+  - Generate:
+    - New Clean Architecture project
     - New architecture package
     - New feature
     - New use case in domain modules